wp-plugins/socialice/readme.txt

 = What social media can I use this for? =

-Currently the widget supports links to your:
+Currently the widget supports links to your Facebook, Twitter and Google+ This will be expanded soon.
-* Facebook
-* Twitter
-* Google+

-This will be expanded soon.

 == Screenshots ==